What is Fatty Liver

 The good news is that fatty liver can often be managed and even reversed with lifestyle changes.
 These may include:

-• Adopting a healthy diet rich in fruits, vegetables, whole grains, and lean proteins
+• Adopting a balanced diet rich in fruits, vegetables, whole grains, and lean proteins.

-In more severe cases, medications or other treatments may be necessary to manage symptoms and prevent complications.
+In more severe cases, additional support methods or other approaches may be necessary to manage symptoms and prevent complications.

-In conclusion, fatty liver is a condition where excess fat accumulates in the liver, leading to various health problems.
+In conclusion, fatty liver is a condition where excess fat accumulates in the liver, leading to various body-related concerns.
 It can be caused by factors such as poor diet, obesity, insulin resistance, genetics, and certain medications.
-Although it may not cause noticeable symptoms in the early stages, fatty liver can progress to more serious liver conditions if left untreated.
+Although it may not cause noticeable symptoms in the early stages, fatty liver can progress to more serious liver conditions if not managed in time.
 However, with lifestyle changes and proper management, fatty liver can often be reversed, highlighting the importance of early detection and intervention.

 • Hepatitis